-4. In Paris, he met Mondrian, Miró and Calder.
+4. In Paris he met Mondrian, Miró and Calder.

 5. He was also a sculptor.

 By the late 1930s, Hartung’s financial situation was deteriorating very quickly and the artist had to move to a smaller apartment in Paris.
-Later on, his friend Henri Goetz who took him under his roof.
+Later on, his friend Henri Goetz took him under his roof.
 Then the sculptor Julio González welcomed him to his studio.
 Hans thus became friends with the sculptor and learned about three-dimensional art.
 Two abstract sculptures were created from this experiment, one of which was exhibited at the Salon des Surindépendants.

 6. Alain Resnais made a film about him.

 Despite the fact that he had not finished his film studies, the young Alain Resnais remained close to some of his professors at IDHEC (Institut des Hautes Études Cinématographiques), notably the art critic Madeleine Rousseau, who introduced him to Hans Hartung in 1947.
 Resnais thus shot a film on Hartung, 7 minutes long, in 16mm, black and white and for budget reasons, silent.
-The film screened in 1950 as part of the first monograph on Hartung’s work at Galerie La Hune, and presented the artist in his Parisian studio, in the middle of creative process.
+The film screened in 1950 as part of the first monograph on Hartung’s work at Galerie La Hune, and depicted the artist in his Parisian studio, in the middle of his creative process.

 7. He was passionate about photography.